Epsilon Capricorni: Nomenclature

+Observations

-The binary system has an orbital period of 129 days.
+In 2006, this was reported as a single-lined spectroscopic binary with an orbital period of 128.5 days.
+It was confirmed in 2023.
 The primary, component Aa, is a Be star that is surrounded by ionized gas that is producing the emission lines in the spectrum.
 This circumstellar shell is inclined by 80° to the line of sight from the Earth.
 The system is undergoing both short term and long term variations in luminosity, with the short period variations showing a phase cycle of 1.03 days.
 It is classified as a Gamma Cassiopeiae variable with an amplitude of 0.16 in magnitude.

 Epsilon Capricorni Aa is a blue-white hued B-type main sequence star with a stellar classification of B2.5 Vpe and a visual magnitude of +4.62.
 It has 7.6 times the mass of the Sun and 4.8 times the Sun's radius.
 The star is spinning rapidly, with a projected rotational velocity of 225 km/s.
 This is giving it an oblate shape with an equatorial bulge that is 7% larger than the polar radius.

 The system has two visual companions.
 Component B is a visual magnitude 10.11 star at an angular separation of 65.8 arc seconds along a position angle of 46°, as of 2013.
 Component C with visual magnitude of 14.1 lies at an angular separation of 62.7 arc seconds along a position angle of 164°, as of 1999.
 Both stars are likely to be unrelated and at different distances to Epsilon Capricorni.